Twitter seeks dismissal of disability bias lawsuit over job cuts | Law-Order

 Twitter laid off about 3,700 employees in early November in a cost-cutting measure by Musk, who acquired the company for $44 billion and is also the CEO of Tesla.
 Hundreds more resigned after he asked staff "to be extremely hardcore" or quit.
 The lawsuit claims Musk's ultimatum violated the federal Americans with Disabilities Act (ADA), which requires employers to offer reasonable accommodations to workers with disabilities.

-The plaintiffs are a senior engineering manager who still works at Twitter and an engineer who says he was fired last month.
+The two plaintiffs are engineering managers who say they were respectively laid off and fired last month.
 They claim many Twitter employees with disabilities were forced to resign because they could not return to the office and meet Musk's demanding standards.
-The company in Wednesday's filing said the current employee signed an agreement to arbitrate work-related legal disputes and asked to have his claims sent to arbitration.
+The company in Wednesday's filing said the worker who was laid off signed an agreement to arbitrate employment-related legal disputes and asked to have his claims sent to arbitration.

 The lawsuit is one of four pending in the same court that stems from staff cuts at the company.
 The other cases accuse Twitter of not giving employees and contractors advance notice of the layoffs, failing to pay promised severance and disproportionately targeting women for job cuts.
 Dozens of former Twitter employees filed complaints against the company this week in arbitration making similar claims.